leafac/leafac.com/prose/playing-the-game-with-plt-redex/limitations.md

 Formal Proofs
 =============

-PLT Redex is a lightweight modeling tool, not a theorem prover or model checker.
-It can [check](other-features#testing) propositions to increase your confidence in them with little effort, but if you need mechanized formal proofs, use tools like [Coq](https://coq.inria.fr).
+PLT Redex is a lightweight modeling tool, not a theorem prover or a model checker.
+It can [check](other-features#checking) propositions to increase your confidence in them with little effort, but if you need mechanized formal proofs, use tools like [Coq](https://coq.inria.fr).

+* * *

+At this point in our journey, we know enough to follow more advanced material on PLT Redex.
+In the next section, we list this [related work](related-work).